The Majestic Experience

-Levi is Navajo and a great mountain horse.
-He loves people almost as much as he likes grass
+Levi is a Navajo and a great mountain horse.
+He loves people almost as much as he likes grass.

 Cahill doesn’t get far from his buddy.
-They wander around the ranch getting use to trails, rocks and hills.
+They wander around the ranch getting used to trails, rocks, and hills.
 They show good promise to become mountain horses some day.

 Marzel is a Quarter horse yearling.
 He is learning to be good and is already very gentle.

 Merlin is also Navajo.
 “Some of us are slow learners I am still in school and maybe a lifetime student.
 I haven’t gone to work yet.”

 Oklahoma is a thoroughbred and a great horse that served us well.
 He retired last year.

 Rosa is a thoroughbred.
 She liked to lead our two-hour rides with Larry.
 Rosa is currently on Maternity leave.

 Asor was born July 21st, Rosa will be back in the string summer 2012, Asor is already halter broke, loves people and shows a gentle temperament with a keen interest in the older horses, he watches intently as they get saddled and ready to take customers for a ride.

 Tinker is our only Mule and loved by all.
 She has been outfitting in Pagosa Springs, Colorado her whole life and seems to be ageless from the exercise.